 As OEMs and leading industrial vehicle users seek to increase productivity, reinforce safer working environments, and scale their operations, we believe we are uniquely positioned to deliver a dynamic autonomy solution via our EAS to a wide variety of industrial uses.
 Our long-term vision is for EAS to become a universal autonomous driving solution with minimal marginal cost for companies to adopt new vehicles and expand their autonomous fleets across new deployments.
-We have already deployed DriveMod software on more than 10 different vehicle form factors that range from stockchasers and standon floor scrubbers to 14-seat shuttles and 5-meter-long cargo vehicles demonstrating the extensibility of our AV building blocks.
-These deployments were prototypes or part of proof-of-concept projects.
-Of these deployments, two were at customer sites.
-For one deployment we were paid \$166,000 and the other was part of our normal R&D activities.
+We have already deployed DriveMod software on more than 10 different vehicle form factors that range from stockchasers and forklifts to 14-seat shuttles and 5-meter-long cargo vehicles, demonstrating the extensibility of our AV building blocks.

-Our strategy upon establishing a customer relationship with an OEM is to seek to embed our technology into their vehicle roadmap and expand our services to their many clients.
+Our strategy upon establishing a customer relationship with an OEM is to seek to embed our technology into their vehicle roadmap and expand our services to their clients.
 Once we solidify an initial AV deployment with a customer, we intend to seek to expand within the site to additional vehicle platforms and/or expand the use of similar vehicles to other sites operated by the customer.
-This "land and expand" strategy can repeat iteratively across new vehicles and sites and is at the heart of why we believe industrial AVs that operate in geo-fenced, constrained environments are poised to create value.
+This "land and expand" strategy can repeat iteratively across new vehicles and sites and is at the heart of why we believe industrial AVs that operate in constrained environments are poised to create value.

-Meanwhile, according to the "Money Pit: Self-Driving Cars' \$16 Billion Cash Burn" article by The Information, more than \$16 billion has been invested into passenger AV development during the last several years with negligible revenues generated and frequent delays.
+Meanwhile, according to the "Money Pit: Self-Driving Cars' \$16 Billion Cash Burn" article by The Information, more than \$16 billion has been invested into passenger AV development during the last several years (as of 2020) with negligible revenues generated and frequent delays.
 The \$200 billion annual industrial equipment market (projected by 2027) is substantial, but it does not justify billions of dollars of annual research and development spend.
 These leading passenger AV companies will need to take the approach of first capturing the trillion-dollar markets of passenger AV to achieve their desired returns.